lizac9/project2-bn-horror-film/README.md

 #### **Unfixed Bugs:**

-- There are some undefined variables in the js files, but don't affect the functionality of the game.
+- There are some undefined variables in the js files, but they don't affect the functionality of the game.
 - Due to the size of the games interface, the user may need to scroll down in order to view the lower text buttons.
 However, considering this incovenience, the game is still entirely accessible through all portable devices.